 The sacrifice of Jesus, then, is not simply that he died, or that he shed blood, or that he experienced evil.
 The sacrifice of Jesus is that he took the human experiences of pain, violence, and death, to God.
 This is Christianity's answer to the eternal questions of death, pain, and suffering.
 Jesus is the evidence that pain and evil really do exist, and even God knows about them.
-In fact, God has touched pain and evil, and is transforming them.
+In fact, God is one of us; God has lived our pain and evil, and is transforming them.